Out all hours or got a midnight craving you can't shake? No judgment. Here's where you'll find us when we need a late

 We love to eat; and yes we’re up for it all hours.
-After a long night out drinking, partying or sadly, working in Singapore, sometimes, the only way to make everything feel better is to treat yourself with some serious grub.
-Well here you go, the ultimate list of late-night joints to hit up for supper in Singapore.
-Pssst… we covered all the corners of the island!
+After a long night out drinking or partying, sometimes, the only way to make everything feel better is to treat yourself with some serious grub.
+Bookmark our black book of late-night joints to hit up for late night eats in Singapore.
+Pssst… we covered all corners of the island!

 It’s only right to have supper at this cloak-and-dagger burger place on Amoy Alley.
 Delicious and greasy is how a great late-night burger should be and they absolutely nailed it.
 The menu is simple, just different variations of a classic burger with a thick juicy beef patty.
 Don’t worry, we also have a vegetarian option now in the form of a mushroom burger.
 Ask for no mayo and you’ve got yourself a vegan burger.
 Now everyone’s happy.

 Burger Joint; #01-03, 115 Amoy Street, Singapore 069935, p.
 6221 8648; Opening Hours: Mon-Wed: 11:30am-11pm (last order 9:30pm), Thurs-Sat: 11:30am-12am (last order 11:30pm), Sun: 11:30am-8pm (last order 8pm)